Ano ang Utang at Instant Pautang?

-The lender will keep on collecting the interest as long as the lender had not paid the debt outright, and by ‘outright’ means full payment not by installment.
+The lender will keep on collecting the interest as long as the lender has not paid the debt in full payment, not by installment.
 This is the lending system used by pawnshops in the Philippines.

-Then on the next day or week they will once again create a pooled fund with the same amount and the next person (as decided by the casting lots at the beginning of the system) will take home the money.
-The system will go on until the last person will be able to have his or her chance to take home the same a month of collected pooled fund.
+Then on the next day or week, they will once again create a pooled fund with the same amount, and the next person (as decided by the casting lots at the beginning of the system) will take home the money.
+The system will go on until the last person is able to have his or her chance to take home the same month of the collected pooled fund.

 Money Lenders vs Banks

-Banks also don’t usually give short term loans.
+Banks also don’t usually give out short-term loans.